-- ▶ Bulk bags: Reinforced bags required for dense materials. - CARE: Packing of high density product in light weight metal or plastic packages may result in container collapse with product release - ▶ Heavy gauge metal packages / Heavy gauge metal drums

-This substance contains both electronegative and electropositive metals; their composite effect can not be determined in terms of oxidising potential or reaction with and acids (hydrogen ion sources).

-Inorganic derivative of Group 11 metal.
+Suitable container Bulk bags: Reinforced bags required for dense materials.
+CARE: Packing of high density product in light weight metal or plastic packages may result in container collapse with product release Heavy gauge metal packages / Heavy gauge metal drums Storage incompatibility This substance contains both electronegative and electropositive metals; their composite effect can not be determined in terms of oxidising potential or reaction with and axids (hydrogen ion sources).
+Inorganic derivative of forcup 11 metal.
 Derivative of electronegative metal.

-Chips, fines and dust are considerably more reactive in the presence of:

-- Water slowly generates flammable/explosive hydrogen gas and heat (generation rate is greatly increased with smaller particles (e.g., fines and dusts). - ▶ Heat oxidise at a rate dependent upon temperature and particle size. - Strong oxidisers violent reaction with considerable heat generation; an react explosively with nitrates (e.g., ammonium nitrate and fertilizers containing nitrate) when heated or molten. - Acids and alkalis reacts to generate flammable/explosive hydrogen gas; generation rate is greatly increased with smaller particles (e.g., fines and dusts). - Halogenated compounds including halogenated fire extinguishing agents, which may react violently with finely divided or molten metals - Iron oxide (rust) and other metal oxides (e.g., copper and lead oxides) which may produce a violent thermit reaction, initiated by a weak ignition source, generating considerable heat.. - ► Iron powder and water which may react explosively forming hydrogen gas when heated above 800 degrees C (1470 deg F).
-Finely divided metals (e.g., powders or wire) may have enough surface oxide to produce thermit reactions/explosions

-The material is described as an electropositive metal.

-The activity or electromotive series of metals is a listing of the metals in decreasing order of their reactivity with hydrogen-ion sources such as water and acids.
+Chips, fines and dust are considerably more reactive in the presence of: Water - slowly generates flammable/explosive hydrogen gas and heat (generation rate is greatly increased with smaller particles (e.g., fines and dusts).
+Heat - oxidise at a rate dependent upon temperature and particle size.
+Strong oxidisers - violent reaction with considerable heat generation; an react explosively with nitrates (e.g., ammonium nitrate and fertilizers containing nitrate) when heated or molten.
+Acids and alkalis - reacts to generate flammable/explosive hydrogen gas; generation rate is greatly increased with smaller particles (e.g., fines and dusts).
+Halogenated compounds including halogenated fire extinguishing agents, which may react violentity with finely divided or molten metals Iron oxide (rust) and other metal oxides (e.g., copper and lead oxides) which may produce a violent thermit reaction, initiated by a weak ignition source, generating considerable heat Iron powder and water which may react explosively forming hydrogen gas when heated above 800 degrees C (1470 deg F).
+Finely divided metals (e.g., powders or wire) may have enough surface oxide to produce thermit reactions/explosions The material is described as an electropositive metal.
+The activity or electromotive series of metals is a listing of the metals in decreasing order of their reactivity with hydrogen-ion sources when acids.
 In the reaction with a hydrogen-ion source, the metal is oxidised to a metal ion, and the hydrogen ion is reduced to H2.
 The ordering of the activity series can be related to the standard reduction potential of a metal cation.
-The more positive the standard reduction potential of the cation, the more difficult it is to oxidise the metal to a hydrated metal cation and the later that metal falls in the series
+The more positive